 Spreading west from the cradle of mankind, the Celts developed their culture, bringing it through Gaul, to Iberia and on westward and northward across the land bridge to Britain and what became the northern islands when the seas rose...
 Alice Roberts (remember her from the 'Coast' series on BBC and UK TV?) looks closely at a people rich in imagery, yet savage enough to collect the heads of their defeated foes.
 Foreword by Scots archaeologist Neil Oliver, her colleague on 'Coast'.

 The seduction of Junon

 Immortality, infant interment, Romano-Celtic deity 'exchange' and the Cambrian Itinerary (Welsh legends)

 IMMORTALITY of the soul was a belief held first by the Celts.
 It was a notion of rebirth after death, but that when someone died they merely changed places or worlds.
 This was why the Celts did not only inter the corpses but left them with all they would need to keep them going in the Otherworld.
 It was the preparation for a long, long journey.
 The belief was in a perpetual passage of the soul going on between the world they left and that which they were headed for.
-As they thought not only that death in this world was the means of sending souls on.
-Likewise an existence ending in the Otherworld brought a soul to this - they are said to have at times mourned births and celebrated deaths;
+The thinking behind this was that not only was death in this world the means of sending souls on, but an existence ending in the Otherworld brought a soul to this - they are said to have at times mourned births and celebrated deaths;

 INFANT INTERMENT is evident through ritual involving infant mortality in Celtic culture.
 Whether the children died of natural causes or from the outcome of sacrifice.may be unknown, but it is thought infant interment may have been viewed as a means of forestalling the gods' wrath or in the way of a blessing on someone.